hanc0035/Winix/Assignment 3.md

 ### 8) Examine your hardware plan.
 Is the hardware allocated to each virtual machine appropriate?
 Take this opportunity to right-size your virtual machines?

+All hardware are seen to be allocated to virtual machines correctly.
+If there be any changes needed in future references, will be updated.

 ### 9) Examine your network plan.
 Is your network plan adequate?